The Free-Format Multi-Method Touch Editors

 Free-Format Touch Editor,

-but with a method ID on the end of each line, as illustrated here.
+but with one or more method IDs on the end of each line, as illustrated above.

 Generic Touches